ldct/ethereum-research/rro.md

 https://bitcoin.org/bitcoin.pdf

-OG cryptocurrency.
+The OG cryptocurrency.
+Covers

 - How Proof of Work offers security, and the incentives involved
 - The block/transactions model (ubiquitous in most cryptocurrencies)
 - The UTXO abstraction
 - SPV client vs Full Node

-Note: the diagram on page 2 is quite confusing, I like Joao Batalha's clarification at https://fermatslibrary.com/s/bitcoin
+The diagram on page 2 is quite confusing, I like Joao Batalha's clarification at https://fermatslibrary.com/s/bitcoin

+On a first readthrough, I would focus on the game theory / cryptoeconomics behind PoW, and why cryptograph without cryptoeconomics can't solve the problem of decentralized currency, skipping the details about UTXOs and light clients.

 ## Ethereum White Paper